-Undergraduate or Graduate Students
+Undergraduate or Graduate Students Research Opportunities

 The following projects are in need of student researchers.
 Please contact me at email@example.com if you are interested in any of these projects.
+In your email, include any research experience you have, relevant coursework, your education/career goals, and why you chose my lab.
 Please note that the type of work and/or skillset involved for each project is described, so make sure that this is something you either know how to do or want to learn.
-Time commitments will vary for each project, but should entail a couple of hours every week for approximately one semester.
+Time commitments will vary for each project, but should entail a couple of hours every week for a minimum of one semester, preferably two.

-Genetics of the Federally Endangered Florida Grasshopper Sparrow
+Phylogenetics of the Federally Endangered Florida Grasshopper Sparrow

 - Skills/work involved